HemantTheCoder/India_GIS-Portal/replit.md

 # India GIS & Remote Sensing Portal

 ## Overview
-A comprehensive web-based GIS and Remote Sensing application for analyzing Land Use/Land Cover (LULC), vegetation indices, and air quality for Indian cities using Google Earth Engine and Sentinel satellite data.
+A comprehensive web-based GIS and Remote Sensing application for analyzing Land Use/Land Cover (LULC), vegetation indices, air quality, and urban heat for Indian cities using Google Earth Engine and satellite data from Sentinel, Landsat, and MODIS.

 ## Current State
 - **Status**: Complete with Multi-Module Architecture